Euro Quality Foundation

 This funder does not have a formal public application process.
 The Euro Quality Foundation operates through trustee discretion, with the charitable purposes defined as applying “income and capital as the trustees think fit (whether through donations to other charities or by any other charitable means) for charitable purposes as the trustees think fit.”

-The foundation's website states: “We exist to support charities who make a difference to society and are great at what they do” and encourages organizations to “contact us if you have a project you believe is worth supporting.”
+The foundation's website states: “We exist to support charities who make a difference to society and are great at what they do” and encourages organisations to “contact us if you have a project you believe is worth supporting.”

-Organizations wishing to be considered for support should contact the foundation directly at hello@euroqualityfoundation.org to introduce their work and express interest in partnership.
+Organisations wishing to be considered for support should contact the foundation directly at hello@euroqualityfoundation.org to introduce their work and express interest in partnership.

 Getting on Their Radar